cunkz/goyummy/README.md

 ## About

-GoYummy helps you generate and manage lightweight service YAML files using a simple Go + Fiber.
+GoYummy helps you generate and manage lightweight service using a simple Go + Fiber by YAML.JSON configs.
 It's small, fast, and a little bit fun.

 ---

 ## Features

-- Generate service YAML templates (HTTP, DB, etc)
 - Simple REST API built with Fiber
-- Export / import YAML files

 ---